axeII/axell.dev/content/favorite/why-i-migrated-from-ghost-to-hugo-and-cloudflare/index.md

 ---

-# Introduction

-In this post, I will share my experience and reasons for migrating my blog from the Ghost platform to Hugo and Cloudflare.
-I will discuss the benefits, challenges, and steps involved in the migration process.
-It's been a while I migrated my blog from Ghost to Hugo and Cloudflare.
-I wanted to share my experience and the reasons behind this decision.
+I would like to share my experience and reasons for migrating my blog from the Ghost platform to Hugo and Cloudflare.
+I will show you the benefits, challenges, and steps involved in the migration process I had.
+To be honest It's been a while I migrated my blog from Ghost to Hugo and Cloudflare but I wanted to share my experience and the reasons behind this decision to anyone who might be in the same position I was.
 I hope this post will be helpful for others who are considering a similar migration.

 ## Why Migrate?